PROFILE - Grade 11

 Lesson plan.

-Basic concepts of the lesson: Ethnicity, tribe, nationality, nation, ethnogenesis.
+Basic concepts of the lesson: Ethnos, tribe, nationality, nation, ethnogenesis.

 During the classes

-Many of those concepts that today I will be called in the lesson are well known to students from the course of history (tribe, nationality, nation).
+Many of the concepts that will be called today in the lesson are well known to students from the history course (tribe, nationality, nation).
 It is suggested to remember what they mean.
 The teacher points out that all these concepts are united by the concept of ethnos.

-Demonstrated slide 2...
+On display slide 2.
 The objectives of the lesson are named.
-Demonstrated slide 3...
-In notebooks, students write a lesson plan.
+On display slide 3.
+Students write the lesson plan in their notebooks.

 II.
 Learning new material.